Ayew was an integral part of the Black Satellites side that went unbeaten throughout the tournament in Egypt as they emerged champions.

 The West Africans, led by Coach Sellas Tetteh, conquered all before them and defeated Brazil in the final.

 Despite being reduced to 10 men early in the game, Ghana held to win against the South American heavyweights on penalties to lift the trophy for the first time.

-Ayew, who was the captain of Ghana’s history-making U20 team, still has fond memories of lifting the trophy 14 years ago.
+Ayew, who was the captain of Ghana’s history-making U20 team, has now revealed that winning the World Cup remains his greatest moment.